-The Department of Health and Exercise Science at the University of Oklahoma invites applicants for a 9-month, open rank (Assistant/Associate/Full Professor) tenure-track position in Exercise Physiology with an emphasis on diabetes and human health in underserved populations.
-The appointment will begin in Fall, 2020.
+The Department of Health and Exercise Science at the University of Oklahoma invites applicants for a 9-month, open rank (Assistant/Associate/Full Professor) tenure-track position in Human Exercise Physiology.
+The appointment will begin in Fall 2021.

 Salary and rank are competitive and commensurate with qualifications and experience.
 The University of Oklahoma offers an excellent benefits program.
 For further information on this, please call (405) 324-1826, or access the Human Resources website at http://hr.ou.edu.

-PhD or equivalent in Exercise Physiology or related field.
-Applicants whom are ABD will be considered.
+PhD or equivalent in Exercise Physiology, Exercise Science, Integrative Physiology, or related field.
+Applicants whom are ABD will be considered

-A focused research agenda using a physiologically-based, mechanistic approach to studying diabetes and related areas of obesity, metabolism, endocrine disorders, and/or pulmonary physiology in underserved populations—primarily Native Americans and African Americans.
+A focused research agenda using a physiologically-based, mechanistic approach to studying metabolism, endocrine function, cardiovascular, and/or pulmonary physiology in humans, although all areas will be considered

 Record of published research or demonstrated research potential.

-Demonstrated experience teaching undergraduate and graduate (MS/PhD) Exercise Physiology courses such as Exercise Physiology Lab, Undergraduate Capstone experiences, Exercise Endocrinology, and Endocrinology and Metabolism of Exercise.
+Demonstrated experience teaching undergraduate and graduate (MS/PhD) Exercise Physiology courses such as Exercise Physiology Lab, Undergraduate research experiences (e.g. Capstone courses), and courses in Endocrinology and Metabolism.